RapTho/elasticsearch-tutorials/podman-deployment/README.md

 #### Sneaky way

-Set `bootstrap.memory_lock=false` in your [docker-compose.yml](./docker-compose.yml) file to skip bootstrap checks.
+Set `bootstrap.memory_lock=false` in your [docker-compose.yml](./docker-compose.yml) file to skip this bootstrap checks.
 This is of course you'd do in production!

 ```bash
 bootstrap.memory_lock=false